trimble-oss/.github/profile/README.md

 # Welcome!

+Welcome to the [**Trimble Online Source Store**](github.com/trimble-oss) on GitHub!

+Trimble software projects of all stripes find their home here: Open Source, Inner Source and Team specific.

 ### Become a [Contributor](https://trimble-oss.github.io/contribute/)

 ### Read the [Contribution Guidelines](https://trimble-oss.github.io/contribute/guidelines/)

+Need help?
+Email the Trimble Online Source Store administrators at [trimble-oss-contrib-admins-ug@trimble.com](mailto:trimble-oss-contrib-admins-ug@trimble.com) or contact [Jeff Doolittle](mailto:jeff_doolittle@trimble.com).

 ---

-Trimble Open Source, Inner Source and Team specific projects find their home here!

 Please make sure you read and follow the [Contribution Guidelines](https://trimble-oss.github.io/contribute/guidelines/) before commenting on any projects or submitting pull requests.

-Also be sure to [invite other colleagues](https://trimble-oss.github.io/contribute/) who would benefit from joining the Trimble GitHub organization.
+Also be sure to [invite other colleagues](https://trimble-oss.github.io/contribute/) who would benefit from joining the [**Trimble Online Source Store**](github.com/trimble-oss) on GitHub.

 ---